 The creeks that cross Fairview provide natural movement corridors for wildlife, particularly where the corridors are protected open space.
-This occurs along San Lorenzo Creek on the north and along Ward Creek on the south.
+This occurs along San Lorenzo Creek on the north and along Ward Creek on the south, and along the North, Middle, and South Forks of Sulphur Creek, as well as un-named tributaries and drainageways in the Plan Area.
 The creeks are an important natural resource.
 Development in their watersheds can cause erosion and sedimentation, which can exacerbate flooding and adversely affect water quality.
 The creeks are also subject to the adverse effects of urban runoff, which may include pesticides, herbicides, oil, grease, litter, and other pollutants.
 Water quality also has the potential to be impacted by runoff from cattle and horse pastures and other agricultural activities.